The spin-one Motzkin chain is gapped for any area weight $t<1$

 Similarly to Section \ref{ssec:high-imb-app}, we perform a Schmidt decomposition of $\ket{\phi_{p,q}}$ with respect to subsystems $A \cup B$ and $C$, in which we must include three types of terms: walks that reach zero height both within $A \cup B$ and $C$, those that do so only in $C$, and lastly those that do so only in $A \cup B$.
 The result is

-where $\ket{UGS^{AB}}$ denotes an unnormalized ground state on the union of segments $A$ and $B$, while $\ket{\psi_C}$, $\ket{{\psi'}^C}$ and $\ket{{\psi''}^C}$ are also unnormalized (having absorbed the Schmidt coefficients into their definition), and live on the $C$ segment.
+where $\ket{\unnormstate{G^{AB}}}$ denotes the unnormalized ground state constructed from the corresponding walk set on $A\cup B$, while $\ket{\psi_C}$, $\ket{{\psi'}^C}$ and $\ket{{\psi''}^C}$ are also unnormalized (having absorbed the Schmidt coefficients into their definition), and live on the $C$ segment.
 Although the overall normalization factor ${N'}^{\phi}_{p,q}$ could also be absorbed in the definition of the $\ket{\psi}$, we prefer to keep it explicit.
 For the purpose of proving that the supremum of $\mel{\phi_{p,q}}{G_{BC}}{\phi_{p,q}}$ vanishes at large $k$, it is enough to only consider the first term above, and furthermore one can restrict the summation over $v$ to only run up to $bk$.
 Formally, one has: \begin{definition} Given an arbitrary $\ket{\phi_{p,q}} \in \range E_k$, extract from the expansion \eqref{eq:phi-pq-full-expansion} the collection of states $\{\psi^C_{v,q}\}$, indexed by $v$, that contribute to the first sum.
 We define the following substitute for the original state:

 where for normalization we need

 Since $\ket{\phi_{p,q}}$ is constrained to be orthogonal to the ground state on the full chain $[1, 3k]$, the collections $\{\psi^C_{v,q}\}$ that can be obtained by the procedure above are not fully arbitrary.
 Let $P_{k, q}$ be the set of all such collections that can be obtained at specific $k$ and $q$.